blob1807/odin-aseprite/README.md

 ## Errors
 Any errors please make an issue or DM them to me, `blob1807`, on the [Odin Discord](https://discord.com/invite/sVBPHEv).
-If you DM me please include the affending file/s.
+If you DM me please include the offending file/s.

 If you want to test your own files for errors.
 Add them to a new folder in `./tests` and run `odin test .` in the `./tests` directory.